charent/ChatLM-mini-Chinese/README.en.md

 - The project is open source and the model weights are open for download. <br/>
 </details>

-# 2. Chat-LM-small model training process
+# 2. 🛠️ChatLM-0.2B-Chinese model training process
 ## 2.1 Pre-training dataset
 All datasets come from the **Single Round Conversation** dataset published on the Internet.
 After data cleaning and formatting, they are saved as parquet files.
 For the data processing process, see `utils/raw_data_process.py`.
 Main datasets include: